 Glad at the prospect of taking out some of his anger on a relatively willing victim, Sano went to meet him at his car.
 Hajime’s yellow eyes, on stepping from that vehicle, were not on Sano but on the ghost, and he looked a little surprised.
 “How long have you been waiting?”

 “Since nine.”
 Sano stuck his chin out and did not add, “You know, the time you said to meet you?”
-Hajime probably assumed Sano was the unreliable type just out of his teens that was never on time for anything, and therefore hadn’t hurried to get here.
-Sano greatly disliked that sort of assumption, and was pleased that he’d come on foot and already had the ghost with him in order to give the impression of having been here a while.
+Hajime probably took Sano for the unreliable type just out of his teens that was never on time for anything, and therefore hadn’t hurried to get here.
+Greatly disliking that sort of assumption, Sano was pleased he’d come on foot and already had the ghost with him in order to give the impression of having been here a while.

-Unfortunately, Hajime seemed to pick up on this, and, with a glance around the parking lot that of course did not contain Sano’s vehicle, smirked faintly and gestured that they should go inside.
+Unfortunately, Hajime seemed to pick up on this, and, with a glance around the parking lot, which of course did not contain Sano’s vehicle, smirked faintly and gestured they should go inside.
 Hajime’s car, which reminded Sano a little of gangster cars in movies, was evidently new and well-enough-favored to merit locking and arming, which made Sano faintly jealous as they headed into the store.

 “Good morning, Mr. Saitou!”
 The girl at the counter sounded surprised, but no less cheerful for that.
 They were always cheerful in here — all of them except Aoshi, who seemed to have made it his goal to weigh a personal balance against the combined peppiness of his entire staff.

 “We need to see Aoshi as soon as possible,” Hajime told the girl as they drew up to the counter.